tc39/proposal-immutable-arraybuffer/README.md

 ## Solution

 This proposal introduces additional methods and read-only accessor properties to `ArrayBuffer.prototype` that fit naturally into those explained above.
 Just as a buffer can be resizable or not, and detached or not, this proposal enables buffers to be immutable or not.
 Just as `transferToFixedSize` moves the contents of a original buffer into a newly created non-resizable buffer, this proposal provides a transfer operation that moves the contents of an original original buffer into a newly created immutable buffer.
 Altogether, this proposal only adds to `ArrayBuffer.prototype` one method
-- `transferToImmutable() :ArrayBuffer` -- move the contents of the original buffer into a new immutable buffer, detach the original buffer, and return the new buffer.
+- `transferToImmutable(newByteLength?: number) :ArrayBuffer` -- move the contents of the original buffer into a new immutable buffer, detach the original buffer, and return the new buffer.

 and one read-only accessor
 - `immutable: boolean` -- is this buffer immutable, or can its contents be changed?